User registration

 })

-Creating user PIN
+Create user PIN

 For more information on how to handle events and which attribute information the events might contain, see event handling.
-The events that occur during the creation of the PIN are described below:
+The events that occur during the creation of the PIN are described below.

 Create PIN events